fscj-4raxhel/intro-to-computing/notes/chapter2.md

 In object-oriented programming, we use object to represent real-world entities and design the system to model its real-world counterpart.

 ### Drawing a Square
 Drwaring a Square with the famouse Turtle graphics package oringally for Logo.
-See code and in `src/lectures/chapter2/Example_2_1.java`
+See code and in `src/lectures/chapter2/Square.java`.

+## Turtle Graphics
+The turtle graphics package was first intorudced with the language Logo.
+There are turtles, `Tutle` object, each having a pen and move on the canvas, the `TurtleDisplayer` object.
+So when the pen was down while a turtle moves, a line was drawn.

+Full description of this packe please refer to the library documentation. `Square.java` is a quick demonstration of drawing a squre with one turtle.